PacktPublishing/Node.js-Design-Patterns-Third-Edition/13-messaging-and-integration-patterns/02-pubsub-chat-redis/README.md

 ## Run

-As a pre-requisite to this sample, you first need to install [Redis](http://redis.io/download)
+As a pre-requisite to this sample, you first need to install [Redis](http://redis.io/download) and have it running locally on its default port.

 To run the sample, install all dependencies with: